Ethra8/history_beyond_myth/README.md

 ## SITE STRUCTURE
-The site contains 4 pages navigable pages, and a 404 error page, each of them including the following:
+The site contains 4 pages navigable pages, and a 404 error page, each of the pages including the following:

-- **Navigation bar, fixed on the top** to allow the user for an easy navigation through the pages, even when scrolling down.
+- **NAVIGATION BAR**: Fixed on the top to allow the user for an easy navigation through the pages, even when scrolling down.
-- **Footer**, which contains icons that link to the site's main social media profiles, opening on a different tab when clicked, for an improved user expeince.
+- **FOOTER**: At the bottom of every page, contains icons that link to the site's main social media profiles, opening on a different tab when clicked, for an improved user experience.
 The *envelope* icon enables the user to send an email to the site administrator directly by clicking on it.

 ### [HOME PAGE](https://englishgrows.com/history_beyond_myth/index.html) - STRUCTURE
 Acting as the *landing page*, it has the following structure:
+  1. **NAVIGATION BAR**
-  1. **HEADER**: Containing the title of the site.
+  2. **HEADER**: Containing the title of the site.
-  2. **ROW OF IMAGES**: Placed Underneath the header, all taken from medieval manuscripts, and related to the site's investigation and theories on the Arthur mythos.
+  3. **ROW OF IMAGES**: Placed Underneath the header, all taken from medieval manuscripts, and related to the site's investigation and theories on the Arthur mythos.
-  3. **SITE SDESCRIPTION**: Contains *3 sections*:
+  4. **SITE SDESCRIPTION**: Contains *3 sections*:
       1. **ABOUT US** - Site dedicated to state curious coincidences between academically recognised historical facts, and the Arthurian cycle, found during years of investigations.

       2. **KEEPING IT REAL** - Highlights the fact that the site administrators in no case expose these findings as an ultimate truth behind the myth, but only as they are, just some curious coincidences.